 Note: A number of hikers go missing annually in the wilderness in the Blue Mountains and have to be rescued by Fire Services Katoomba.
 If you are planning to explore long trails make sure to notify the local police departments and carry a Safety Beacon.

 You can pick and choose the trail based on your fitness level and interest.
-Make sure you get all necessary information about the trails as some of the locations are quite remote and every now and then people get lost in the bush and rescue missions have to be organised to find them.
+Make sure you get all the necessary information about the trails as some of the locations are quite remote and every now and then people get lost in the bush and rescue missions have to be organised to find them.

 Some Quick Walks under one hour to be enjoyed by light walkers include: